Superrehtard/old_diaspora_wiki/Deployment.md

 *This is a work in progress.
 No links lead to this page, and that's for a reason!*

+Diaspora needs a deployment strategy.Some background:
+ - Security and overall communications, as in  [[Security Architecture Proposal]]
+- The need for home user deployment, in [[Roadmap]]

 ## Diaspora communication

 A diaspora server, a pod, communicates with a client and  other pods out there.
-The requirements are outlined in [[Security Architecture Proposal]].
 Three interfaces exists:

 - With the client.
 For the default setup, the client is a browser.
 Today this is done on port 80 for the "regular" traffic and port 8080 for websocket use.
 However, the client/pod communcation needs to be